Bethuadahri: Sanctuary

 The nearby reserve forest is known mainly for python and deer.
 Bethuadahari Avayaranya or Bethuadahari Wildlife Sanctuary is very important tourist spot of the state.
-It is famous for insemination of deers.
+It is famous for insemination of deer.
 The sanctuary covers 67 ha, and was established in 1980 to preserve a portion of the central Gangetic alluvial ecozone.
 There is a sugarcane laboratory in front of the local Block Development Office.